atk4/data/docs/persistence/sql/advanced.md

     id in (SELECT user_id from expired_users)
 ```

-If you are creating :php:class:`Connection` through constructor, you may have
+If you are creating {php:class}`Connection` through constructor, you may have
-to explicitly specify property :php:attr:`Connection::queryClass`:
+to explicitly specify property {php:attr}`Connection::queryClass`:

 ```
 $c = new Connection(['connection' => $pdo, 'queryClass' => Atk4\Data\Persistence\Sql\Sqlite\Query::class]);